krasimir/riew/README.md

 * `render` - must be called with an object.
 That object reaches the `view`.
 Have in mind that multiple `render` calls are batched into a single `view` call via micro task.
 This `render` function is the main tool for updating the view.
 * `state` - alias to [state](https://github.com/krasimir/riew#state).
 All the states created with this alias will be destroyed when the riew is unmounted.
 It's recommended if you have local for the riew state to created it via this function so it gets cleaned up when the riew is unmounted.
-* `props` - an ID of the props channel of the riew
+* `props` - a props channel of the riew.
+It gives you access to the object that is passed to `mount` and `updated` methods.
 * the Riew routines also receive the [externals](https://github.com/krasimir/riew#externals) injected into the riew (if any)

 We have to clarify what we mean by "object that reaches the `view`".
 It's a JavaScript object literal that contains keys and values.
 This may be raw data but may be also a Riew [channel](https://github.com/krasimir/riew#chan) or a [state](https://github.com/krasimir/riew#state).
 In this cases the view gets whatever is the data in the channel or whatever is the value of the state.
 Keep reading, there're more examples in the [Channels and state](https://github.com/krasimir/riew#channels-and-state) section.

 #### Externals

-Very often we'll need _services_ and configuration to reach our Riew routines.
+Very often we'll need _services_ and configuration to reach our riews.
 The library provides a mechanism for dealing with such dependencies.
 We'll better understand it by checking the following example:

 ```js
 const answerService = {